After switching to Ubuntu, many of you need to run your favorite windows application. Well, for that Wine is here.

 However for games and some application like LTspice, we have no choice, so in that case wine is necessary.

-So, that’s all how to install install wine Ubuntu, hope that’s simple enough to understand.
+So, that's all how to install install wine in Ubuntu 16.04, 17.04, 17.10 and later versions, hope that's simple enough to understand.
 If you have any question or suggestion, just drop a comment.